Last Updated: 05/26/2021

 The General Terms; Privacy Policy outlines in detail:

-We also collect information you choose to provide us through the Site or via email.
+We collect information you choose to provide us through the Site or via email.
 For example, we obtain information when you create an account, complete a registration form or feedback form, contact us requesting information, purchase our Services, respond to a survey, contact a customer support representative, or opt-in to provide information to one or more of our affiliates through the Site.

-This information may include information about you (for example, your name, email address, postal address, phone number), information about your institution (for example, a school’s name and address), and other information (for example, your graduation year and certain demographic information, when not associated with your personally-identifiable information).
-We may also collect other information not sourced from Credentials, including college admissions information, and test scores (e.g. SAT, GRE, etc.), which may be collected if you choose to use certain admissions tools available through the Site.
-If requested by your school in order to correctly identify your Credentials, we may request additional personal information from you, which may include the last four digits of your social security/insurance number.
+• Education information: including information about your institution (for example, a school’s name and address), and other education information (not sourced from Credentials, including college admissions information, and test scores (e.g. SAT, GRE, etc.), which may be collected if you choose to use certain admissions tools available through the Site.

 You can choose not to provide us with certain information, but then you may not be able to successfully use the Services or take full advantage of the features of our Site.